-We maintain general and excess liability, construction equipment, workers' compensation and medical insurance; all in amounts consistent with industry practice.
+We maintain general and excess liability, construction equipment, workers' compensation and medical insurance; all in amounts consistent with industry practice and as part of our overall risk management strategy.
+Further, our policies are held with financially stable coverage providers, often in a layered or quota share arrangement which reduces the likelihood of an interruption or impact to operations.

 In connection with our business, we generally are required to provide various types of surety bonds that provide an additional measure of security for our performance under certain public and private sector contracts.
 Our ability to obtain surety bonds depends upon our capitalization, working capital, past performance, management expertise and external factors, including the capacity of the overall surety market.
 Surety companies consider such factors in light of the amount of our contract backlog that we have currently bonded and their current underwriting standards, which may change from time to time.
 The capacity of the surety market is subject to market-based fluctuations driven primarily by the level of surety industry losses and the degree of surety market consolidation.
 When the surety market capacity shrinks it results in higher premiums and increased difficulty obtaining bonding, in particular for larger, more complex projects throughout the market.
-In order to help mitigate this risk, we employ a co-surety structure involving three sureties.
-Although we do not believe that fluctuations in surety market capacity have significantly affect our ability to obtain new contracts in the future (see "Item 1A.
+In order to help mitigate this risk, we employ a cosurety structure involving three sureties.
+Although we do not believe that fluctuations in surety market capacity have significantly affected our ability to grow our business, there is no assurance that it will not significantly affect our ability to obtain new contracts in the future (see "Item 1A.
 Risk Factors").